KarolS/millfork/docs/api/target-platforms.md

 * `pc88` – NEC PC-88 (very incomplete and not usable for anything yet)

+* `zxspectrum` – Sinclair ZX Spectrum 48k (very incomplete and not usable for anything yet)

 The primary and most tested platform is Commodore 64.

 Currently, targets that assume that the program will be loaded from disk or tape are better tested.